Skip to content

 After running rsk upgrade, you may see warnings like:

-โš MCP fulltext-retrieval: RESEARCH_MCP_FULLTEXT_RETRIEVAL_CMD not configured
+โš MCP extraction-store: RESEARCH_MCP_EXTRACTION_STORE_CMD not configured

 ...